 I searched reputable websites and European and North American NET treatment guidelines to find that surgical treatment of these tumours still appears to remain an important intervention, not just for curative treatment (where this is possible) but also for symptom palliation and survival.
 Although more treatment modalities are available than ever before (e.g. radiotherapy including PRRT, liver embolisation, liver ablation, somatostatin analogues and other new drugs, some with chemo combinations), surgery still appears to be the mainstay treatment to be offered when it is appropriate.
 For some it isn’t appropriate or will be held in reserve for watch and wait scenarios or as ‘adjuvant’ treatment downstream.
 On paper, it appears to be the only current option for a curative scenario if the cancer is caught early enough.

 I think I have a soft spot for surgeons – they also seem to love their job despite it being particularly ‘gory’.
 On the subject of ‘gory’, I recently came across another surgical video which I found totally fascinating – Nicholas Nissen, MD from Cedars Sinai, LA, California.
 This one contains amazing footage of real surgery and if you are like me, you will find this very educational.
-It’s also fairly recent (2014) so perhaps offers more up to date techniques.
+It’s also fairly recent (2015) so perhaps offers more up to date techniques.
 It’s also a very well structured presentation.
 Some of you may have seen it before and some of you could even have even been at the presentation!
 If you don’t have time, skip forward to approximately ’19 minutes’ and watch them take out large and small tumours of the liver using a technique called enucleation!
 (Click here to watch).
 There’s another one here from the same surgeon in 2016 covering a wider abdominal area – (Click here to watch).

 Hope you enjoyed this session as much as I enjoyed writing it?